Energy Saving Advice for Care Homes and Nursing Homes

 The best way to identify how you can make energy savings is by investigating what you already use…

-In the pie char image (right), you can see the typical energy usage distribution for primary healthcare services.
+In the pie chart image (right), you can see the typical energy usage distribution for primary healthcare services.

 Exchange Utility’s team of energy experts have explored the energy saving possibilities that are open to care homes and nursing homes and conjured a list of pathways that have the potential to save your business thousands of pounds collectively.